Tachyon-S/C3-Operator/README.md

 ### Notes About Importing
 - To import animation make sure you select the armature and not the mesh.
 - TO import texture make sure you select the mesh and not the armature.
+- Imported models are usually large.
+You may want to increase your view clipping end found in the (N) menu.
+- With the release you can find models, texture and animations to test with and use as Model Y in the export process (see below).

 ### Export
 Let's call the model we want to export X.